keajs/kea-docs/docs/guide/standalone.md

 the listener?

-A practical example of this is to mount a logic to preload data on a route change 150ms before transitioning the scene.
+A practical example of this is to mount a logic to preload data on a route change 150ms before transitioning the scene... and then to unmount it manually once the page loaded.
 It's enough to prevent the "flash of loading" in most cases.

 Instead of directly calling `logic.mount()`, you just need to build the logic fist, even if it doesn't need any props.
 You must then pass `false` as the second argument to `.build`: